videolan/x265/doc/reST/cli.rst

 .. option:: --pools <string>, --numa-pools <string>

-	Comma seperated list of threads per NUMA node.
+	Comma separated list of threads per NUMA node.
 If "none", then no worker pools are created and only frame parallelism is possible.
 If NULL or "" (default) x265 will use all available threads on each NUMA node::